 This procedure involves taking a few small samples of heart muscle tissue for examination.
 A cardiologist conducts the biopsy while you’re awake, using a local anesthetic.
 If amyloid fibrils are found in the removed tissue, the tissue is sent out to a lab to determine whether they are TTR amyloid fibrils or another type of cardiac amyloidosis.
 Biopsies from other parts of the body may also be taken, but they are less accurate in detecting ATTR-CM.

-Once ATTR-CM is diagnosed, genetic testing and counseling is recommended.
+Once ATTR-CM is diagnosed, genetic testing and counseling are recommended.
 Genetic testing can confirm or rule out the hereditary form of ATTR-CM (hATTR), which may have implications for not only you as the patient but your family members as well.
 Genetic tests typically use a blood or saliva sample.